-Assigning Points to Books
+- Assigning Points to Books

 While you can customize your own point system, we recommend a 0-100 point scale in 25 point increments.
-Books are ranked by complexity, relevance, and/or importance.
-The more complex or relevant the book is to your industry; the more points it’s assigned.
+No matter what you decide, just keep it simple and consistent.
+The key is making it easy for your employees to understand.

 - If you have any orientation materials, training manuals or videos, etc. that are required for your employees, you can add those into your library and assign them zero points.
 This way you can track when employees read or watch required materials without making them eligible for a reward.